PeoplePlusAI/JKB/README.md

 - **Real-Time Insights**: Feedback is instantly processed and analyzed, allowing governments to act quickly on citizen needs.
 - **Scalable & Inclusive**: This approach enables large-scale feedback collection, reaching even the most remote communities in their local languages, ensuring their voices are heard.

----

-## Cohort Information

-**JKB** launched its first experimental cohort, partnering with **12 organizations** and **8 technology platforms**.
-This pilot tested the feasibility of large-scale feedback collection across different use cases, such as:

-- Identifying beneficiaries for government schemes like old-age pensions.
-- Assessing the impact of monsoon floods in regions like Assam.
-- Verifying the satisfaction levels of beneficiaries of programs like Ayushman Bharat.
-- Understanding user behavior in Tier 2/3 cities for mobile commerce providers.

-### Key Highlights from the Cohort:

-- **12 Organizations** were selected from **40 applications** (Non-profit: 5, For-profit: 7).
-- **1000+ Calls** were made, gathering real-time feedback across diverse use cases.
-- **8 Infrastructure Providers** were onboarded to deliver multilingual capabilities.
-- **Insights**: The pilot revealed critical learnings about language support, technology challenges, and best practices to increase call success rates, especially in Hindi and English.

-### Next Steps for the Cohort:

-- Focus on scaling to reach **1 million calls** across multiple languages.
-- Partner with state governments to integrate **JKB** into public service delivery.
-- Continue refining the AI system to support more regional dialects and improve user engagement.

----

 ## Volunteer with Us